aryan-narendra/empowerly-event-yield-predictor/README.md

 with no coordinates still teaches group booking and lead time; it just sits out of the distance term.

 For the **upcoming event**, use the "Where it is" box on the page.
-It accepts a venue name, a city, a ZIP code, or a coordinate pair, and it tells you what it resolved to.
+Any US ZIP works, as does a past venue name or a coordinate pair, and the box tells you what it resolved to so a wrong guess is visible before it reaches the forecast.
+A full street address works too: the last five-digit run wins, so a house number that happens to be a real ZIP elsewhere does not hijack the lookup.
 Lookup is entirely local, so nothing about an unannounced event leaves the browser.

-ZIP centroids are built into `model.js` for every ZIP seen so far.
-An unfamiliar ZIP yields no distance and that family is scored at the average travel effect, so new markets work immediately and get sharper once their ZIPs are added.
+ZIP centroids for all 42,555 US ZIP codes live in `zips.js`, so a new market works at full distance coverage from its first event with nothing to add by hand.
+A ZIP that is not a real ZIP still yields no distance, and that family is scored at the average travel effect.

+The table is packed rather than written out as an object.
+Records are sorted by ZIP and grouped by the first three digits, with a 1,001-entry directory in front, so a lookup jumps to its group and scans at most 99 records.
+Latitude and longitude are three base-64 characters each, which puts the worst round-trip error near 390 feet, far below what a ZIP centroid can resolve in the first place.
+The file is 335 KB, about 214 KB gzipped, and nothing is parsed at load: lookups read the string directly, so there is no startup cost and no 42,555-entry object in memory.

+Regenerate it from the npm `zipcodes` package if the table ever needs refreshing.

 ## Files

 ```
 index.html            page
 styles.css            visual system
+zips.js               packed US ZIP centroid table
 model.js              parsing, logistic fit, simulation
 app.js                interface
 training/manifest.json  which past events to learn from